ToniaPedersen/DEXPIViewer/README.md

 ## Features

 - **Graphical viewer** — renders DEXPI 2.0 P&ID drawings directly in the browser from the XML, including symbols, piping lines, signal connectors, and labels
+- **Heat trace overlay** — highlights heat-traced piping, components, and instruments directly on the P&ID, with colour-coded overlays derived from the DEXPI model and loaded DISC profile
 - **Topology tree** — full structured view of the DEXPI object model with search, expand/collapse, and issue indicators
 - **Object details** — data properties, references, referenced-by, parent and sub-components for any selected object
 - **Connectivity map** — upstream/downstream/group tracing for piping and instrumentation networks
-- **Validation engine** — 30+ rules across six rule families (VAL, ERR, VAX, VAE, PRF) covering XML well-formedness, schema compliance, structural integrity, engineering semantics, and DISC profile conformance
+- **Validation engine** — 35 named rules across six rule families (VAL, ERR, VAX, VAE, PRF-E, PRF) covering XML well-formedness, schema compliance, structural integrity, engineering semantics, and DISC profile conformance; additional dynamic per-property profile rules generated from loaded profiles
-- **Profile support** — load and validate against DISC profile files; stacked profiles with precedence rules
+- **Profile support** — load and validate against DISC profile files; stacked profiles with precedence rules; cross-profile symbol and attribute inheritance (attributes granted via `ClassExtension` or `DataProperty` inheritance in a base profile are honoured by all profiles that build on it)
 - **Severity configuration** — per-rule severity overrides; export/import as JSON
 - **CSV export** — full validation report as CSV for integration into QA workflows
 - **CLI batch validator** — `validate-cli.js` for CI/CD pipelines and batch processing of multiple files